📸 Image coming soon for Carrot Juice

 1. 1

-Wash, peel, and chop the beetroot and carrots into small pieces for easy blending.
+Wash and peel the carrots thoroughly.
+Cut them into small pieces for easier blending.

 5 minutes